barbazul/1kfa/mod_guide_gm.md

 ## A Second Day of Peace

-In order to give the players' characters a second day of peace and quiet in a steading, so that multiple time-consuming downtime actions can be made in a row without any bad consequences happening in the narrative, a point from the *Good Bank* must be spent.
+In order to give the players' characters a second day of peace and quiet in a town, so that multiple time-consuming downtime actions can be made in a row without any bad consequences happening in the narrative, a point from the *Good Bank* must be spent.